FreeFlarum/freeflarum.com/docs/en/legal/terms.md

 ### 2.8.
 Limitation of Liability
 FreeFlarum provides its services on an "as-is" basis and makes no warranties regarding service and forum availability, performance, or suitability for any purpose.
-FreeFlarum is NOT recommended for professional projects or for storing any other important data.
-Use of the service is at your own risk.
-You have been warned.
+FreeFlarum is NOT recommended for professional projects or for exchanging and storing any other important or business critical data.
+Use of the service is at your own risk!

 ### 2.9.
 Service Availability
 While we strive to maintain high availability and performance, FreeFlarum does not guarantee uninterrupted service or specific uptime levels.